Canadian Sanctions Related to Sudan

 - transactions with any international organization with diplomatic status, agencies of the United Nations, the International Red Cross and Red Crescent Movement, or with any entity that has entered into a grant or contribution agreement with Foreign Affairs, Trade and Development Canada; and

-- transactions by the Government of Canada that are provided for in any agreement or arrangement between Canada and Guatemala.
+- transactions by the Government of Canada that are provided for in any agreement or arrangement between Canada and Sudan.

 Permits and Certificates

-Persons affected by the Regulations Implementing the United Nations Resolutions on Sudan can apply for a certificate per sections 11 to 14 of the same regulations.
+Persons affected by the Regulations Implementing the United Nations Resolutions on Sudan can apply for a certificate to authorize certain prohibited activities per sections 11 to 14 of the same Regulations.
 The certificate request may require notification to and/or a decision from the United Nations Security Council or the Committee.

 Background